OpenChemistry/jupyter-examples/README.md

 # Open Chemistry JupyterLab Examples

-This repository contains a number of notebooks created using the [Open Chemistry][openchemistry] projects to create notebooks that can be run locally and/or within Binder.
+This repository contains a number of notebooks created using the [Open Chemistry][openchem] projects to create notebooks that can be run locally and/or within Binder.
 The binder directory shows what Python 3 modules are needed, and the JupyterLab extension necessary to make everything work.